oracle-livelabs/oracle-health/smart-on-fhir/0-introduction/introduction.md

 If the menu is not displayed, you can open by clicking the menu button (![burger-menu](images/livelabs-burger.png)) at the top of the page.

 ## Downloads

-WIP: All resources needed for the workshop, including the final version of the APEX application.
+[Click here](files/ASCVDRisk.sql) to download the completed application.

 ## Learn more - Useful Links